-Don’t let the name wild rice fool you – you can certainly tame this delicious grain and use it to create dishes your family will love!
+Don’t let the name wild rice fool you – you can certainly tame this delicious grain and use it to create dishes your family will love, such as wild rice with butternut squash and leeks!

 Embracing a North American Grain Staple